JC3P0/Bitburner/README.md

 ### autoHacknet.js

-The `autoHacknet.js` script automates the management of Hacknet Nodes.
-It purchases new nodes, upgrades existing ones, and ensures the most efficient use of available funds.
+The `autoHacknet.js` script automates the management of Hacknet Servers.
+It purchases new servers, upgrades existing ones, and ensures the most efficient use of available funds.
+This script requires completion of BitNode 9: Hacktocracy to unlock Hacknet Servers.

 ### setSleeves.js